The editorial team

 Members of FERSA, alumni of the Faculty of Education, or those affiliated with the University of Cambridge are welcome to make a submission that is relevant to the FERSA blog community.
 The editors will occasionally consider guests post from other members of the public.

 The editorial team invites submissions of around 500-1000 words about experiences being a researcher; research summaries; responses to research, policy, or current events; or any other relevant topic.
+Submissions must have a personal angle to be considered for publication on the blog.

 Contributions should have a wide appeal to current or future graduate students at the Faculty of Education, research students around the world, and the wider academic community.
 Proposals and outlines for possible articles are particularly welcome; the role of the editorial team is to provide support and feedback for ideas in any stage of development.